-Industrial building is the construction of an establishment in (usually) a “heavy-duty environments”.
+The industrial building is the construction of an establishment in (usually) a “heavy-duty environment”.
 Partaking in this is a surprisingly strenuous process for many.

 Corporations and individuals both really have to consider what kind of materials are needed, especially since there is a multitude of implications that may arise in a certain habitat.
 According to a study, stock prices for steel have recently been dropping; this begs the question ‒ is it still a viable option for such construction?